verhas/javageci/LOGGING.md

 Do not log the name of the source, it will be there in the output automatically.
 Also do not log the name of the generator.
-The name of the generator class or the mnemonic of the generator (if it has mnemonic) will be printed.
+The name of the generator class, or the mnemonic of the generator (if it has mnemonic) will automatically be printed.